Tenant FAQs

 Q ) Why can’t I get my holding deposit back now that I no longer want the room?

-As per the moving in process sheet given to you by our lettings negotiator, it states:
+As per the moving in process sheet given to you by our Lettings negotiator, it states:

 Your holding deposit will NOT be refunded if:

-• For any reason you change your mind
+• For any reason you change your mind and no longer want to rent the room or property

 • You fail your right to rent checks